brakmic/OpenUI5_Table_Demo/README.md

 For more complex columns you can pass a template and other properties like sorting, filtering etc. Currently, you have to explicitely create template objects.
 In future relases of this demo I'll provide a factory for such cases.

-The whole 'logic' of this demo is located in *advarics/app.js*.
+The 'logic' of this demo is located in *advarics/app.js*.

 The steps are: